Esophageal Manometry (cont.)

 - Find a local Gastroenterologist in your town

-Are there alternatives to esophageal manometry?
+What limitations are there to the use of esophageal manometry?

 Get the latest treatment options.